nosportugal/faast-data-engineering/5_batch_processing/homework.md

 # Week 5 Homework

 In this homework we'll put what we learned about Spark in practice.

 We'll use high volume for-hire vehicles (HVFHV) dataset for that.

-## Question 1: Install Spark and PySpark
+## Spark and PySpark

 * Install Spark
 * Run PySpark
 * Create a local spark session
 * Execute `spark.version`

-What's the output?

-## Question 2: HVFHW February 2021
+## HVFHW February 2021

 Download the HVFHV data for February 2021: